 Coeliac disease is a condition in which the lining of the small intestine becomes damaged when it is exposed to even small amounts of gluten, a protein found in wheat, barley, rye and oats.
 As a result, affected patients absorb food and nutrients poorly.
 This can result in bowel symptoms and deficiencies of vitamins, minerals and other nutrients.
-Coeliac disease is successfully treated by avoiding eating all foods containing gluten.
+The condition is successfully treated by avoiding eating all foods containing gluten.
 This is called a “gluten-free diet“.
-Following a gluten-free diet after the diagnosis of Coeliac disease should allow an improvement in symptoms and restoration of health.
+Following a gluten-free diet after the diagnosis of Coeliac's should allow an improvement in symptoms and restoration of health.

 How common is it?

 It is relatively uncommon.
 In Australia about one person in 2000 is diagnosed with the condition, but it may be much more frequent than this, maybe close to 1% of people of Northern European descent.